syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% highlight c# tabtitle="C#" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
 //Add a new page to PDF document.
 PdfPage page = document.Pages.Add();

 //Create a Radio button.
 PdfRadioButtonListField employeesRadioList = new PdfRadioButtonListField(page, "employeesRadioList");

-//Add the radio button into form
+//Add the radio button into form document.Form.Fields.Add(employeesRadioList);

-document.Form.Fields.Add(employeesRadioList);

 //Create radio button items.
 PdfRadioButtonListItem radioButtonItem1 = new PdfRadioButtonListItem("1-9");
 radioButtonItem1.Bounds = new RectangleF(100, 140, 20, 20);
 PdfRadioButtonListItem radioButtonItem2 = new PdfRadioButtonListItem("10-49");
 radioButtonItem2.Bounds = new RectangleF(100, 170, 20, 20);

-//Add the items to radio button group.
+//Add the items to radio button group. employeesRadioList.Items.Add(radioButtonItem1);

-employeesRadioList.Items.Add(radioButtonItem1);

 employeesRadioList.Items.Add(radioButtonItem2);

 //Save the document.
 document.Save("Form.pdf");

-//Close the document
+//Close the document.
 document.Close(true);

 {% endhighlight %}

 {% highlight vb.net tabtitle="VB.NET" %}

-'Create a new PDF document.
+'Create a new PDF document
 Dim document As New PdfDocument()

-'Add a new page to PDF document.
+'Add a new page to PDF document
 Dim page As PdfPage = document.Pages.Add()

-'Create a Radio button.
+'Create a Radio button

-Dim employeesRadioList As New PdfRadioButtonListField(page, "employeesRadioList")

-'Add the radio button into form
+Dim employeesRadioList As New PdfRadioButtonListField(page, "employeesRadioList") 'Add the radio button into form document.Form.Fields.Add(employeesRadioList)

-document.Form.Fields.Add(employeesRadioList)

-'Create radio button items.
+'Create radio button items
 Dim radioItem1 As New PdfRadioButtonListItem("1-9")
 radioItem1.Bounds = New RectangleF(100, 140, 20, 20)
 Dim radioItem2 As New PdfRadioButtonListItem("10-49")
 radioItem2.Bounds = New RectangleF(100, 170, 20, 20)

-'Add the items to radio button group.
+'Add the items to radio button group employeesRadioList.Items.Add(radioItem1) employeesRadioList.Items.Add(radioItem2)

-employeesRadioList.Items.Add(radioItem1)

-employeesRadioList.Items.Add(radioItem2)

-'Save the PDF document.
+'Save the PDF document
 document.Save("Form.pdf")
 'close the document
 document.Close(True)

 {% endhighlight %}

 {% highlight c# tabtitle="UWP" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
 //Add a new page to PDF document.
 PdfPage page = document.Pages.Add();

 //Create a Radio button.
 PdfRadioButtonListField employeesRadioList = new PdfRadioButtonListField(page, "employeesRadioList");

-//Add the radio button into form
+//Add the radio button into form. document.Form.Fields.Add(employeesRadioList);

-document.Form.Fields.Add(employeesRadioList);

 //Create radio button items.
 PdfRadioButtonListItem radioButtonItem1 = new PdfRadioButtonListItem("1-9");
 radioButtonItem1.Bounds = new RectangleF(100, 140, 20, 20);
 PdfRadioButtonListItem radioButtonItem2 = new PdfRadioButtonListItem("10-49");
 radioButtonItem2.Bounds = new RectangleF(100, 170, 20, 20);

-//Add the items to radio button group.
+//Add the items to radio button group. employeesRadioList.Items.Add(radioButtonItem1);

-employeesRadioList.Items.Add(radioButtonItem1);

 employeesRadioList.Items.Add(radioButtonItem2);

 //Save the PDF document to stream.
 MemoryStream stream = new MemoryStream();
 await document.SaveAsync(stream);
 //Close the document.
 document.Close(true);
 //Save the stream as PDF document file in local machine.
 Refer to PDF/UWP section for respected code samples.
 Save(stream, "Form.pdf");

 {% endhighlight %}